3 Unconventional Presents for Working Moms

 Treat yourself as a friend echos in my mind.
 In a friendly deep tone, like the calendar buffalo said it.

-In reality, somebody said that in my Codependents Anonymous meeting this week.
+In reality, somebody said that in a Codependents Anonymous meeting.
 What does that mean?
 First, think about what you’re doing and saying to yourself.
 Second, step to the side of all that mind chatter and ask yourself “how would a friend respond to what I said?”
 Then do that.
-The goal is I learn to treat myself as a friend.
+The goal is to learn to treat myself as a friend.

 What would a friend say to my Christmas dilemma?

 I have to do less so I don’t get migraines?
 Or I need to figure out how to not hate the last third of every year?
-Or that Perfect Christmas is a f*cking impossible goal, and she would hand me a drink?
+Or that Perfect Christmas is impossible, and she would hand me a drink?
+What is the Opposite of Perfectionism, anyway?

 I get a sharpie and make a little word bubble on the calendar.
-I step back and look at Mr. Buffalo speaking his wisdom, “Treat yourself as a friend.”
-I smile a broad smile.
+I step back and look at Mr. Buffalo speaking his wisdom, “Practice Being my own friend.”
+I underline the word Practice and smile a broad smile.
+My inner perfectionist eases the knot in my back a little more.
+Maybe Practice has something to do with the opposite of perfectionism.

 Heidi Esther